LeAnn Rimes: Philanthropy

 Rimes lent her voice to the 2008 song "Just Stand Up".
 The proceeds benefited Stand Up to Cancer.
 As a result of SU2C fundraising endeavors, the SU2C scientific advisory committee, overseen by the American Association for Cancer Research, was able to award $73.6 million towards cancer research.
 In 2009, Rimes was given a special humanitarian award from the Academy of Country Music in honor of her philanthropic efforts.
-In December 2010, she performed "The Rose", joined by The Gay Men's Chorus of Los Angeles in remembrance of the many gay teenagers who committed suicide in 2010.
+In December 2010, she performed "The Rose", joined by The Gay Men's Chorus of Los Angeles in remembrance of the many gay teenagers who died by suicide in 2010.
 On her weblog she wrote on June 18, 2011: "I believe in equality for everyone.
 I believe everyone should have the right to love and commit to whomever they want. [...]
 All I know is that in God's eyes we are all the same.
 I just wish we could see through the eyes of God more often."
 In 2017, Rimes revealed that her uncle was gay and died from the AIDS virus.
-"Now, every time, everywhere I get to sing — or when I get stand up alongside my LGBTQ brothers and sisters — I get to give him a voice," she commented.
+"Now, every time, everywhere I get to sing—or when I get stand up alongside my LGBTQ brothers and sisters—I get to give him a voice," she commented.